wgemba/loan_default_prediction/README.md

-# Business Loan Credit Worthiness Prediction using an Optimized Neural Network Model
+# Business Loan Creditworthiness Prediction using an Optimized Neural Network Model
 # Abstract
+This project aims to build an optimized multiple hidden layer neural network model to predict small buisness loan creditworthiness.
+In this project I perform heavy feature engineering and preprocessing, then using TensorFlow Keras I create an optimizing function that iteratively builds, trains, and tests different neural network models and returns the optimal model in accordance to various classification metrics.

 # Data Feature Engineering
 ## About the Data